 Okinawa has plenty to offer to its visitors.
 With a comfortable subtropical climate all year round and surrounded by turquoise clear water all around (Pacific Ocean to the east and East China Sea to the west).
 The temperature averages comfortably between 17 ℃ to 29 ℃, hottest in July and coldest in January.
 It’s a perfect spot especially if you dread packing in thick winter clothes!

 Okinawa has plenty of picturesque beautiful world-class beaches for sun-seeking travellers or honey-mooning couples.
 It also has one of the world’s highest concentrations of centenarian citizens, living up to 100 and well beyond.
 It does make one wonder if living in such a beautiful place plays a part in longevity.

 Situated at the southernmost part of Japan, Okinawa comprises of several chains of semi-tropical islands (in fact, over 160 islands in total!).
 Away from the hustle of the urban cities, the pace here is relatively slower and relaxing; perfect for a getaway recharge.

 We know good food plays a big part in any memorable holidays and the best way to get to know a different culture is through its local cuisine.
 As with the rest of Japan, Okinawan cuisine will also most definitely tingle your taste buds with a wide variety of the freshest savouring seafood you can find.

 Rich Historical & Cultural Sights

-In the 14th century, King Sho Hashi unified the Okinawa islands under the Ryukyu Kingdom, with its capital at the Shuri Castle.
+In the 14th century, King Sho Hashi unified the Okinawa islands under the Ryukyu Kingdom.
 During this period as trade flourished, many Chinese people from Ming Dynasty moved to Ryukyu.
 Hence, many architectural assets were greatly influenced by Chinese architecture.